melezhik/outthentic/README.md

     All tests successful.
     Files=2, Tests=7,  0 wallclock secs ( 0.03 usr  0.00 sys +  0.09 cusr  0.01 csys =  0.13 CPU)
     Result: PASS

-# Long story
+Follow [story runner](#story-runner) section for details.

+# Hello world example

-Here is a step by step explanation of outthentic project layout.
-We explain here basic outthentic entities:
+Here is more detailed explanation of basic outthentic entities:

-* project
+* project (suite)
 * stories
 * story checks

 ## Project

-Outthentic project is bunch of related stories.
-Every project is _represented_ by a directory where all the stuff is placed at.
+Outthentic project or suite is a bunch of related stories.

+Every project is _represented_ by a directory holding story files.

 Let's create a project to test a simple calculator application:

     mkdir calc-app
     cd calc-app

-_Suite_ is a synonym for project term.
-Meaning one runs suite of related scenarios or stories.

 ## Stories

-Stories are just perl scripts placed at project directory and named \`story.pl'.
-In a testing context, stories are pieces of logic to be tested.
+Stories are just perl scripts placed at project sub-directories and named `story.pl`.

+Every story is a small testing, reporting scenario to execute.

-Think about them like \`*.t' files in a perl unit test system.
+One my think about them like about  `*.t` files in a perl test suite.

-To tell one story file from another one should keep them in different directories.

 Let's create two stories for our calc project.
-One story to represent addition operation and other for addition operation:
+One story for \`addition' operation and another for \`multiplication':

     # let's create story directories
     mkdir addition # a+b